Tracy Barlow: Pregnancy

 A storyline involving Tracy in 2003 saw her have a one-night stand with Steve McDonald (Simon Gregson) and wanted to take things further but Steve got back together with his wife Karen (Suranne Jones) instead.
 In need of an ego boost, Tracy bet Bev Unwin (Susie Blake) 1p that she could bed Roy Cropper (David Neilson), to prove that she could have any man she wanted.
-Tracy won the bet by subterfuge - drugging Roy.
+Tracy won the bet by subterfuge – drugging Roy.
 A few weeks later Tracy found out she was pregnant and booked an abortion.
 Her original intent was to keep quiet but, when confronted by a furious Hayley Cropper (Julie Hesmondhalgh), Tracy blurted out that she was pregnant with Roy's baby.
 As Roy and Hayley couldn't have children and longed for one, Tracy suggested that they adopt her baby for £20,000.
 The Croppers agreed but tried to persuade Tracy to marry Roy to guarantee his parental rights.
 Faced with a legal bill from her divorce from Robert, Tracy agreed, marrying Roy with Hayley and Ciaran as their witnesses.
 The conclusion of the storyline saw Tracy give birth to baby daughter Amy in February 2004, who was revealed to be Steve's child and not Roy's, leaving Tracy to later go on to have a fight with Steve's wife Karen.

 Departure (2007)

-In 2005, Ford made the decision to leave the serial, but after being promised more "juicier storylines", she decided to stay.
+In 2005, Ford made the decision to leave the series, but after being promised more "juicier storylines", she decided to stay.
 In January 2006, it was reported by the News of the World, that Ford had again insisted that she will bow out next year when her contract expires.
 A Coronation Street spokesman told Digital Spy: "Kate is contracted until next Spring so she's with us for the foreseeable future."
-Bill Ward who plays Charlie Stubbs, the boyfriend of Tracy announced his departure from the serial in June 2006, an ITV spokesperson commented: "Contrary to press reports Bill’s decision to leave is not linked to the future of the character of Tracy Barlow.
+Bill Ward who plays Charlie Stubbs, the boyfriend of Tracy announced his departure from the series in June 2006, an ITV spokesperson commented: "Contrary to press reports Bill's decision to leave is not linked to the future of the character of Tracy Barlow.
 Actress Kate Ford is contracted to Coronation Street until March 2007."
 After months of speculation, Ford announced in August 2006 that she was to quit the show the following year.